HOME REMOVAL BLOG

 This is without a doubt the most tricky part.
 Just find the right place with enough space for a large van can give you a headache.
 You would need around 8 meters or 1,5 – 2 parking bays for your vehicle.
 You need to reverse that beast into the parking slot using side mirrors.
 If you are moving into an apartment with an underground parking/loading bay, please check the height of it first, as your van may not fit there.

 According to the Road Regulations, the maximum weight of the van must not exceed 3.5 tonnes.
-This includes load itself, the driver and passengers, fuel, everything.
-The Police may stop you on the road and weight your vehicle with fancy equipment if they suspect your van to be overloaded.
+This includes the load itself, the driver and passengers, fuel, everything.
+The Police may stop you on the road and weigh your vehicle with fancy equipment if they suspect your van to be overloaded…

 Hiring a Van and moving on your own.
 Pros and Cons.